abpio/abp-commercial-docs/en/studio/kubernetes.md

 ![ssms-object-explorer](./images/kubernetes/ssms-object-explorer.png)

 When connected to a Kubernetes cluster, applications establish a connection and begin sending [telemetry information](./monitoring-applications.md#collecting-telemetry-information) to ABP Studio.
-In the [Monitoring](./monitoring-applications.md#overall) panel, you can easily check the application's *State* and other details.
+In the [Monitoring](./monitoring-applications.md#overall) panel, you can easily check the applications *State* and other details.
 Moreover, within the [Solution Runner](./running-applications.md) panel, look for the *Chain* icon with *(external)* information.

 ![connected-monitorize](./images/kubernetes/connected-monitorize.png)